39 results found

 - Home | Italian Innovators

-Home About Innovators Interviews Lessons The Creator & Host The Project @italyinphilly lectures More Release schedule: # Innovators (1st + podcast); # ItalianAges (7th); # Interviews (15th + podcast); # ItalianModernities (21st) COMING UP on March 10 Public online lecture "Who is the Italian Innovator?"
-REGISTER HERE A YouTube show exploring the Italian way to innovation through presentations, interviews, and lessons.
+Home About Innovators Interviews Lessons The Creator & Host The Project @italyinphilly lectures More Release schedule: # Innovators (1st + podcast); # ItalianAges (7th); # Interviews (15th + podcast); # ItalianModernities (21st) NEW EPISODE Laura Biagiotti The living spring of creativity #innovators WATCH NOW A YouTube show exploring the Italian way to innovation through presentations, interviews, and lessons.
 For academics, professionals, students, and lovers of Italian culture and industry.
-Trailer of the show A presentation of Italian Innovators (themes, audience, story) The shape of victory #innovators #Innovators Presentations of innovative figures in design, fashion, technology, music, food #Interviews Interviews to prominent academics, professionals or entrepreneurs #ItalianAges Lessons of Italian Cultural History from the Middle Ages to the present #ItalianModernities Lessons on the history of Italian modernity ©Italian Innovators 2018 SUBSCRIBE to the channel or JOIN the newsletter Join Please leave this field empty.
-CREATOR & HOST Luca Cottini CONTACT firstname.lastname@example.org Discover Italy's Contribution to Modern Arts, Fashion, Business, Design, and Technology With the patronage of the Consulate General of Italy in Philadelphia
+Trailer of the show A presentation of Italian Innovators (themes, audience, story) Lecture - April 14 @Italyinphilly lectures #Innovators Presentations of innovative figures in design, fashion, technology, music, food #Interviews Interviews to prominent academics, professionals or entrepreneurs #ItalianAges Lessons of Italian Cultural History from the Middle Ages to the present #ItalianModernities Lessons on the history of Italian modernity ©Italian Innovators 2018 SUBSCRIBE to the channel or JOIN the newsletter Join Please leave this field empty.
+CREATOR & HOST Luca Cottini CONTACT email@example.com Discover Italy's Contribution to Modern Arts, Fashion, Business, Design, and Technology With the patronage of the Consulate General of Italy in Philadelphia